pkElectronics/OctoPrintStudio/README.md

 Should look something like this when you´re done.

 Make sure to configure the Output parameters in OBS, like streamprovider, encoding settings etc.

+Of course you can add other video sources like ip cameras or whatever you like, you just have to add the source to a corresponding scene and configure an OctoPrint instance.
+You could also have multiple cameras per printer (e.g. one OctoPrint stream and one ip camera) you just have to add them as different scenes and configure two OctoPrint instances with the same url in the pStream.yaml.

+### Running

+That´s simple, start OBS, fire up a terminal and head to your project directory.
+Execute >python3 main.py
+Enjoy